 Professional Experience

-• Greeted and escorted all guests to their designated tables
+• Greeted and escorted customers to their tables when seating was available

 Education

-As the person welcoming guests to a restaurant, you know the importance of first impressions.
-You can make a great first impression on hiring managers if you write a compelling profile summary of your skills as a host or hostess.
+You know the importance of first impressions when welcoming guests to a restaurant.
+Make a great first impression on hiring managers by writing a compelling profile summary of your skills as a host or hostess.
 For instance, describe your communication style and how that promotes a positive dining experience for new and returning customers.
-Or you might emphasize teamwork collaborating with diverse bussers, waitstaff, maître d’s, and restaurant managers.
+Or you might emphasize collaborating with diverse bussers, waitstaff, maître d’s, and restaurant managers.

 Your profile is also a great place to mention if you have a background at a similar dining establishment.
-By showing your related experience in this way, you can assure restaurant managers that you’d train quickly.
+By showing your related experience in this way, you can assure restaurant managers that you will train quickly.

 Entry-Level Profile Example

 Efficient hostess with two years of experience in privately owned restaurants.
-Skilled at providing courteous service, collaborating on a team, and making and updating reservations for guests.
+Skilled at providing courteous service, collaborating on a team, and making and updating guest reservations.
 Thrive in dynamic and fast-paced work environments.

 Mid-Career Profile Example